 For purposes of measuring the net OPEB liability, deferred outflows and inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the OPEB Trusts, and additions to and deductions from the OPEB Trusts fiduciary net position have been determined on the same basis as they were reported by the OPEB Trusts.
 For this purpose, revenues are recognized when earned and expenses are recognized when incurred.
-Therefore, benefit and administrative expenses are recognized when due and payable.
-Investments are reported at fair value.
+Therefore, benefit and administrative expenses are recognized when incurred at fair value.

-Total required employer contributions to the SCRHITF and SCLTDITF from the College were \$3,208,711 and \$21,072, respectively, for the year ended June 30, 2023.
+Total required employer contributions to the SCRHITF and SCLTDITF from the College were \$3,355,513 and \$21,052 respectively, for the year ended June 30, 2024.